mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 ```

 ## Discussion and Future works
 **Machine Learning Compilation**.
 We leverage Apache TVM Unity, the latest machine learning compilation techniques that allow the representation and optimization of machine learning programs.
 MLC utilizes cross-layer representation and optimization for an end-to-end machine learning stack and makes use of lower-level compilers (LLVM/MLIR) and libraries to generate binary code.
-Specifically, we model multi-GPU inference using TVM Unity’s Single-Program-Multiple-Data (SPMD) representation.
+Specifically, we model multi-GPU inference using TVM Unity’s Single-Program-Multiple-Data (SPMD) representation with tensor parallelism.
 It further reduces collective library calls to NCCL/RCCL, highly optimized by NVIDIA and AMD.
 With MLC, we can conveniently represent pipelines, tensor parallelism, their lowering, and potential cross-layer optimization opportunities.

 This post is part of the ongoing effort to bring high-performance universal deployment via MLC.
 We are also actively working on several areas to generalize our study: